 His gardens and greenhouses adjoined the row of Pottery cottages and in late January 1881 one of these cottages, thankfully unoccupied, was set on fire through the over-heating of a flue in one of the greenhouses.
 Several men rushed to the spot, broke the ice over the canal to gain access to the water and the fire was quickly contained, gutting only the first cottage.

-Richard’s elder brother George had married Diana Shaw, daughter of collier John and Hannah (nee Jackson) in October 1828.
+Richard’s elder brother George had married Diana Shaw, daughter of collier John and Hannah (nee Jackson) on October 14th, 1828.

 Unlike Richard and his wife who were childless, George and Diana had at least six children.

 Also born to Diana in October 1827 was her illegitimate son, John Evans Shaw alias John Evans, also later a pot maker.

 After the death of George in 1870, John lived briefly with his mother and his wife, Ann (nee Musson) at 60 Awsworth Road.

 Diana died at the Awsworth Road home in 1887.